soulfood77/JavaScript-HW-2017/5_NodeJS/Notes_NodeJS.md

         Similar to the then-s but code is even more linear.

          ```js
         const f = async () =>{
             await waitSeconds(1);
-            // waits for this function to complete
+            /* waits for this function to complete
-            // before moving to the next one
+            before moving to the next one*/
             console.log('1.');
             await waitSeconds(2);
             console.log('2.');
             const result = await waitSeconds(3);
-            //to get  result just assign the await function to a var
+            /*to get  result just assign the await function to a var*/
             console.log('3.');

         }